henryhyu/claude-code-agents-hooks-documentation/docs/contributing.md

 - **Questions**: Community members often respond quickly
 - **Pull requests**: Code review within 3-5 business days

-Thank you for contributing to the Anthropic Style GitHub Page project!
+Thank you for contributing to the Claude Code Agents Hooks Documentation Guide project!
 Your contributions help make this a better resource for everyone.
 If you have questions about these guidelines or need help getting started, please don't hesitate to ask.